boranuzun/nuxt-quotes/README.md

-# Quote App
+# Nuxt-Quotes

-A simple quote application built with Nuxt.js and powered by the Quotable API.
+A simple quote application built with Nuxt.js and powered by the [Quotable API](https://github.com/lukePeavey/quotable).
 This app fetches a random quote from the API and displays it on the page.
 It also allows you to get a new quote by clicking a button.

 ## Features